aws-samples/aws-edge-compute-workshop/modules/01_Getting_Started.md

 1. Use your **email address** and your **unique token** to login to the Workshop

+1. Once you are logged in, please move on to module 02

 `Note: You should have received a piece of paper with a hash token on it.
 If not, please request one from one of the lab assistants.`